an-ma-grob/EpInt_Stress/README.md

 The raw log files from the narrative insight task can be found in "Logs.zip".

+Multiple condition files (MCF-files) can be found by the prefix "MCF..." getting the names, onsets, and durations.

 For my fMRI analyses I used the "Preprocessing_Pipeline.m", "First_Level_Mismatch" (for the link phase analyses), "First_Level_Univariate" (for the pre- and post changes), "First_Level_RSA" (for the RSA analysis).